Svane20/master-thesis-project/api/README.md

 ### PROD

-1. Run the following command to start the server

 ````text
 fastapi run main.py
 ````

+### API Documentation

-2. Open the browser and navigate to [localhost:8000/docs](http://localhost:8000/docs) to access the API documentation.
+Open the browser and navigate to [localhost:8000/docs](http://localhost:8000/docs) to access the API documentation.